New year, new flavours: Unique ideas for your Big Green Egg in 2026

 10. Challenge yourself: Brisket mastery

-For those ready to take on a true BBQ challenge, 2025 could be the year you finally conquer brisket.
+For those ready to take on a true BBQ challenge, 2026 could be the year you finally conquer brisket.
 This low-and-slow cook requires patience but rewards you with tender meat and rich smoky flavours—a rite of passage for any serious griller.
 As it’s very pricey and you need a lot of mouths to feed, I only do a brisket once per year.
 My last one was a hit for my son’s birthday.
 Do you want to feel like a pitmaster?
 Cook a bunch of meat for hungry teens.

-What’s cooking in 2025?
+What’s cooking in 2026?

 This year, let your Big Green Egg inspire you to try new ingredients, techniques, and accessories that push your culinary boundaries.
-Whether it’s experimenting with wild game, mastering desserts, or investing in versatile tools, 2025 is all about embracing the joy of outdoor cooking.
+Whether it’s experimenting with wild game, mastering desserts, or investing in versatile tools, 2026 is all about embracing the joy of outdoor cooking.

-So fire up your Egg and make this year one to remember—your taste buds will thank you.
+So fire up your Egg and make this year one to remember, your taste buds will thank you.

 Comments